jgddesigns/stateshaper/QUICK_START.md

-**EASY INSTRUCTIONS FOR USE**
+**QUICK START GUIDE**

 The Stateshaper Engine will give you a list/array of deterministic events or variables to use in your logic.

-For continuous use, the engine can be called in a loop.
+For continuous use, the engine can be called in a loop using the run_engine.
 For one time, call it once with a specific token_count parameter.

+To create the same output again, start_engine needs to be called.

 1. Make sure your data is in one of the formats listed in the *"example_data"* directory.